-Is your stomach upset?
+Do you experience regular stomach upset?
 Do you have gas, feel bloated, are constipated, or have diarrhea?
 Maybe you’ve developed a food intolerance or have sleep disturbances.
 These are all signs of poor gut health.

 Your Gut is the Gateway to Health

 I’ve said it more than 100 times, the gut is the gateway to health.
-Nearly 80% of your immune system lives in your gut.1 You cannot have a healthy immune system if you have poor gut health.
+Nearly 80% of your immune system lives in your gut.1

 Your immune system and your gut are allies in fighting off invasion, whether that is bacteria or a virus.
 When your gut is in good health, your immune system functions optimally and can tell the difference between good bacteria and bad bacteria.